 - Jump to our recommendation »

-If you're reading this, odds are that you've already figured out you need better paperless scanning software to use with your Canon scanner.
-Sure, the Canon comes with its own scan software, but its features are geared towards general-purpose, light-duty use.
-If you want to actually put your Canon scanner to use, it makes sense to choose scan software that can unleash your scanner's potential.
-This is especially true for document scanning, which, if implemented poorly, can require you to interact a lot with the scanner: launching jobs, feeding in new pages, trying to merge multiple scans into a single file, replacing poorly-scanned pages, etc. Which leads to the next consideration ...
+By now you've figured out you need better scan software to use with your Canon product.
+Of course, the Canon comes with its own scan software, CanoScan, but its features are geared towards general-purpose, light-duty use.
+If you want to get the most out of your Canon scanner, you need to to upgrade to paperless scanning software that will unleash your scanner's potential, especially if you do document scanning which has a tendency to burden you with a lot of unnecessary interaction with the scanner: launching jobs, feeding in new pages, trying to merge multiple scans into a single file, replacing poorly-scanned pages, etc. Which leads to the next consideration ...

 Does Your Choice of Canon Scanning Software Reduce Mouse Clicks?
 Facilitate Bulk Scanning?

 Document scanning and bulk scanning don't have to be a chore.
-Canon scanners have become incredibly fast in recent years.
+Canon business scanners have advanced to the point that they're incredibly fast.
 Any more, they're able to pull pages through faster than you can feed them in.
+Most of this improvement is thanks to more reliable hardware, better firmware, and a vastly improved TWAIN scanner driver.
 So where's the speed bump now?
 It's in the scanning software.
 Most scanning software requires an inordinate amount of effort to get the scan set up and launched.
 And even once the scan is done, you're often left with a list of scans that need to be named and filed away.
 Or if you did a large document that couldn't be scanned in one pass, you're now left trying to figure out how to stitch a bunch of files together into a single file.

 Is the Scanner Software Giving You a Searchable File?